reactjs/react-magic/README.md

 Development
 ===========
 Run `gulp watch` from the root to automatically rebuild the compiled JavaScript files as you edit them.
-To run the unit tests, start a web server then navigate to `build/site/test.htm`.
+To run the unit tests, point a web server to `build/site` then navigate to `test.htm`.
 If you use the LiveReload browser extension, the tests will automatically reload and rerun when you modify any of the JavaScript.

 Similar Projects
 ================